KaotoIO/kaoto.io/content/timeline/creation.md

 date: "2021-04-06"
 ---

-Kaoto was born on a virtual coffee with [Zineb](https://github.com/zbendhiba), [Rachel](https://github.com/kahboom), and [María](https://github.com/Delawen/  ).
-It was initially called ZiMaRa to conmemorate its three creators.
+Kaoto was born on a virtual coffee with [Zineb](https://github.com/zbendhiba), [Rachel](https://github.com/kahboom), and [María](https://github.com/Delawen/).
+It was initially called ZiMaRa to commemorate its three creators.